Luca Righetti

 Stream overview

-Potential example projects include:
+Potential example projects for this stream include:

 • Threat Model: What do inference compute trends imply for how fast dangerous biological capabilities may proliferate and become harder to monitor?